VASU52261/piano-application/README.md

 ##  Preview

-> Piano keys on the left, feature panel on the right — separated by a clean divider.
+ Piano keys on the left, feature panel on the right

 ---